Fair-E-Racing-Alliance/fair-e-racing-alliance.github.io/index.md

 - Do we need a questionnaire to get to know teams and goals better?
 - ...

+## Joingin FERA
+If you are a team manager or team representative interinged in participating please join us on our Discrod server.
+[FERA Discord](https://discord.gg/WW7hpp7TQh) and introduce yourself in the lobby.

 ## Online tools:
 #### VAM